Villa Arbelaiz

-The Grand Casino of Saint-Jean-de-Luz
+Grand Casino

-In 1880 was built the first casino of Saint-Jean-de-Luz, known as the Grand Casino, which was an incontournable element of the new seaside resort to distract European elite that at the time settled in the commune to spend summer months.

-The Grand Casino was built by Victor Benquet at the limit of the commune in front of the beach.
-It was an edifice with 130 meters of façade and an important garden.
-It fell into the hands of many owners (bankers and traders from Bayonne and Bordeaux) holding an important role in the social life of the region until its bankruptcy and subsequent closure near 1895.
+In 1880, the first casino of Saint-Jean-de-Luz, known as the Grand Casino, was built as a key element of the new seaside resort.
+It aimed to attract the European elites who spent their summer months in the commune.
+The casino was built by Victor Benquet at the limit of the commune in front of the beach.
+It had 130 meters of façade and an important garden.
+It fell into the hands of many owners (bankers and traders from Bayonne and Bordeaux) and held an important role in the social life of the region until its bankruptcy and subsequent closure near 1895.

 Three Villas

-By the 1890s the property was purchased by Tirso de Olazábal y Lardizábal, Count of Arbelaiz, and Graziela Zileri del Verme degli Obbizi, Duchess of Cadaval.
+By the 1890s, the property was purchased by Tirso de Olazábal y Lardizábal, Count of Arbelaiz, and Graziela Zileri del Verme degli Obbizi, Duchess of Cadaval.
 Olazábal, the Chief Deputy (Jefe Delegado) of Carlism in Vascongadas and Navarre between 1887 and 1913, had moved to Saint-Jean-de-Luz after the Carlist defeat in the Civil War, remaining there ever since and acquiring several properties in the province of Labourd.
-Graziela Zileri, an Italian aristocrat whose maternal grandmother was the famous Duchess of Berry, was married to the Portuguese aristocrat Jaime Álvares Pereira de Melo, 8th Duke of Cadaval (branch of the House of Braganza).
+Graziela Zileri, an Italian aristocrat whose maternal grandmother was the famous Duchess of Berry, was married to the Portuguese aristocrat Jaime Álvares Pereira de Melo, 8th Duke of Cadaval (a branch of the House of Braganza).
 After the Liberal Wars, the Cadaval had fled to Spain, where they supported Carlism, and then settled in France.

-The huge edifice was then divided into three Villas and the style of the front was improved.
-From left to right, the first Villa (the largest of the three), called Arbelaïtz, became the residence of the Counts of Arbelaiz and their ten children.
+The casino was divided into three villas and the style of the front was improved.
+From left to right, the first villa (the largest of the three), called Arbelaïtz, became the residence of the Counts of Arbelaiz and their ten children.
 The second one, called Itchola, became the residence of Tirso's son Ramón de Olazábal y Álvarez de Eulate and his Portuguese wife, Maria Luísa de Mendóça Rolim de Moura Barreto, daughter of the Counts of Azambuja and granddaughter of Infanta Ana de Jesus Maria of Portugal.
-The third Villa, called Eguskitza, was the vacation home of the Duchess of Cadaval and her family, whose permanent residence at the time was in Pau.
+The third villa, called Eguskitza, was the vacation home of the Duchess of Cadaval and her family, whose permanent residence at the time was in Pau.

-Each Villa had a staircase and an independent entrance; the first two (both belonging) to the Olazábal family, had a communication to the main floor by a gallery.
+Each villa had a staircase and an independent entrance; the first two, both belonging to the Olazábal family, had a communication to the main floor by a gallery.
 The second level of the building was raised, the windows were enlarged and the roofs were decorated with pinnacles and finials as well as wooden lace skirts under the eaves of the gables, in the style of a Swiss chalet, as in many villas of the Belle Époque.
 Villas Itchola and Esguzkitza were flanked by towers, high above the old gallery of arcades.